Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

   (a) Dealing with Errors, missing and nulls: Treating these values from categorical data required easily filling-in with suitable names, while the rest of the data was well-recorded, with no misspellings or missing values.🧨🧨

   (b) Managing File Size 🚪🚪
+   - 	I chose to only focus on encounters because they include all information, from simple check-ups to complex operations,  providing an unfiltered overview of the hospital.

+   - 	The only interaction on this page is the month and year filter, enabling executives to view monthly, yearly, and year-to-date performance if the year is incomplete.
+The chart titles and texts change accordingly.

   (c) Structuring for Modelling and Relationships 🖊️🖊️